thunderbird/webext-docs/tabs.rst

 .. api-section-annotation-hack::

-Moves one or more tabs to a new position within its window, or to a new window.
+Moves one or more tabs to a new position within its current window, or to a different window.
 Note that tabs can only be moved to and from windows of type :value:`normal`.

 .. api-header::
    :label: Parameters